 Reflecting and Thinking

-One of Paul's concerns was how the infant church in Thessalonica had received his ministry.
+One of the things that concerned Paul was that he did not know how the infant church in Thessalonica had received his ministry.
 Had opponents infiltrated the infant church and brought Paul's motives into question after his departure?
-Paul describes his ministry in Thessalonica in our text.
+In today's text, Paul describes his ministry in Thessalonica.
 He says it was a ministry based on God's truth and pure motives, pleasing God without flattery or greed.
-He uses two illustrations in our text to describe his work: as a nursing mother (v.
+He uses two illustrations to describe his work: as a nursing mother (v.
 7) and as a father (v.
 11).
 Later in the chapter he speaks of being "orphaned" from them by his untimely, forced departure.

 Paul's fatherly ministry among the Thessalonians was one of sacrifice and example.
-Out of close relationship, he desired for them encouragement, comfort, and exhortation.
+Based on close relationships, he desired for them encouragement, comfort, and exhortation.
 This chapter provides excellent instruction for church leaders who work in the church, especially for those who work in newly planted churches.
 It also provides instruction for Christians who want to help new brothers and sisters grow in faith.
 It suggests attitudes and actions to help us help others toward growing faith.

 How could you help a new Christian grow in faith?
 What kind of things could you do to encourage a brother or sister?
-(Try to be specific and not only use the words of the text -encourage, comfort, exhort.
+Try to be specific, and pay close attention to the words of the text -- encourage, comfort, exhort.
 How could you encourage?
 How could you comfort?
-How could you exhort?)
-How could you build more firmly on the truth of the gospel as the word of God?
+How could you exhort?
+How could you help others build more firmly on the truth of the gospel as the word of God?

-Dear God, we pray today for new churches and new Christians.
+Dear God, we pray today for new churches and new Christians around the world.
 We pray for those who work in ministry situations with new churches and new Christians.
 We pray for missionaries who share the good news and are involved in the first stages of faith for new Christians.
 We ask you to help us see how we can influence others toward Jesus, and how we can be part of the process by which their faith grows.
 We pray in Jesus' name, Amen.